dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 Optional argument | Description
 ---|---
--f, --file PATH | Optional path to config json file -k, --key KEY | Optional config file dictionary key
+-f, --file PATH | Optional path to config file
+-k, --key KEY | Optional config file dictionary key

 Use these flags by using the flag followed by the input, for example: